redhat-developer/lsp4ij/docs/LSPSupport.md

 This menu action either opens the declaration in a popup or navigates to the declaration if there are several declarations:

-[textDocument/declaration](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_declaration) is used too via [Find Usages](./UserGuide.md#find-usages) to show declarations.
+[textDocument/declaration](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocument_declaration) is also used via [Find Usages](./UserGuide.md#find-usages) to show declarations.

 ### Document Highlight